 Please use the NGF Equipment Request Form found under the "NGF Request/Info" links to the left, to register your interest in using NGF instruments, EarthScope instruments, or general purpose MT pool instruments.
 The NGF encourages submission of these forms for planning purposes (for projects that are not yet funded), as well as for those with firm requirements and specific dates Please submit your requests as early in the planning process as possible, to guarantee instrument availability when you need it, even if one or two years in advance of firm funding.
 The NGF operates a first-come first-served schedule priority system, so if you are planning a future EM investigation that may require NGF instruments, please be proactive and make your requests now rather than later.
 Please don't wait until your funding is firmed up.
 This is essential to the NGFs own planning process.

 Costs.
 There may be costs to access the NGF and general purpose MT instruments, in which case you may include the cost schedule as a supplemental document in your grant application/proposal to your funding agency.
 Please contact the NGF (see "Contact us!" link on this page) for an up-to-date copy of the cost schedule, which is subject to change depending on NSF policy.
-EarthScope investigators should also contact the EarthScope Program directors at the National Science Foundation to make them aware of your requirements.
 There is no direct cost to access the NSF-owned NIMS instruments by investigators who qualify to use the IRIS PASSCAL Instrument Center instruments - please see link above for details..

 Education and Technical Assistance.
 Training in the use of the NGF equipment is available, either at Oregon State University, or at your institution or field location.
 Field technical support is also available to assist you in your project, as required.

 NSF Support.
 This NGF has been made possible through work supported by the National Science Foundation under Major Research Instrumentation Grant No. 0960342.
 Funding for this award was made possible by the American Recovery and Reinvestment Act of 2009.
 NGF capabilities have grown organically since then through a variety of funding mechanisms.